shopware/docs/concepts/framework/elasticsearch.md

 ### es:test:analyzer

 The command `es:test:analyzer` runs an Elasticsearch analyzer on your indices.
-For more details on Elasticsearch analyzers, take a look at the Elasticsearch reference [(external link)](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-analyzers.html).
+For more details on Elasticsearch analyzers, take a look at this [external link](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-analyzers.html).

 ## Customize the Elasticsearch integration

-To customize the Elasticsearch integration or add your own fields and entities, refer to the [elasticsearch extension guide](../../guides/plugins/plugins/elasticsearch)
+To customize the Elasticsearch integration or add your own fields and entities, refer to the [Elasticsearch extension guide](../../guides/plugins/plugins/elasticsearch)